pluralsight/guides/draft/ruby-ruby-on-rails/react-vs-angular-2-integration-with-rails/article.md

 gem 'rack-cors'
 ```

 <code> SQLite3 </code> is the gem for the Ruby-based database, <code> Sprockets </code> is for the asset pipeline and <code> rack-cors </code> is used to enable cross-origin HTTP requests (CORS) so that the React/Angular client-side can communicate with the server.
-In your terminal/command promt, run:
+In your console, run:

 ```bash
 bundle install